THIS UNIT

 In this one-day lesson, students examine primary source materials related to the Spanish Colonial Era.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Primary Source Cards (For Use with worksheets) Recommend printing either one set of primary source cards per student or one set per partner group.
-Excerpts need to be cut into individual cards before the lesson.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will will examine a painting representing the attack on the San Sabá mission.
-Students will record their observations and make inferences about the mission system based on the image.
-In this exit ticket, students will take a second look at the image from the warm-up and answer questions related to the point of view of the image.
-They consider how the image might be presented differently from a different point of view.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit Grade Level Student Worksheet In this printable assignment, students will read a passage reviewing the major themes of Unit 3, the Spanish Colonial Era and discussing various types of primary source materials that we use to study the era today.
-The passage introduces students to the San Saba mission, which will be the focal point of the primary source materials in the lesson.
-Students will examine excerpts from various points of view of the attack on the San Saba mission and answer questions regarding the author’s point of view and possible bias.
-Students will make conclusions and inferences about the events that took place at the mission based on textual evidence. **Grade Level** work involves an introductory reading passage with target level vocabulary and moderate phrasing; students must justify their answer to the reading guide using the reading passage; True and False, multiple-choice, and short-constructed response questions with each excerpt; Multiple choice questions and short constructed response questions with sentence stem supports in the Analyze and Infer portion.
-Foundation Student Worksheet **Foundations level** work involves an introductory reading passage with less challenging vocabulary and shortened phrasing; True and False, multiple-choice, and short-constructed response questions with each excerpt; Multiple choice questions with one answer choice eliminated and short constructed response questions with sentence stem supports and multiple-choice options in the Analyze and Infer portion.
-The reading passages for the grade level and foundations level work is the same.
-Advanced Student Worksheet **Advanced level** work involves an introductory reading passage with more challenging vocabulary and phrasing; students must justify their answer to the reading guide using the reading passage; short, constructed response questions with each excerpt and in the Analyze and Infer portion of work.
+Apache Comanche Father Terreros Don Toribio de Urrutia Colonel Don Diego Ortiz Parrilla Joseph Gutierrez North America Mission San Saba San Antonio Missions Presidios American Indian raid Territorial conflict Assimilation Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will will examine painting representing attack San Sabá mission.
+Students will record observations make inferences mission system based image.
+In exit ticket, students will take second look image warm-up answer questions related point view image.
+They consider image might presented differently different point view.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Student Worksheet In printable assignment, students will read passage reviewing major themes Unit 3, Spanish Colonial Era discussing various types primary source materials use study era today.
+The passage introduces students San Saba mission, will focal point primary source materials lesson.
+Students will examine excerpts various points view attack San Saba mission answer questions regarding author’s point view possible bias.
+Students will make conclusions inferences events took place mission based textual evidence. **Grade Level** work involves introductory reading passage target level vocabulary moderate phrasing; students must justify answer reading guide using reading passage; True False, multiple-choice, short-constructed response questions excerpt; Multiple choice questions short constructed response questions sentence stem supports Analyze Infer portion.
+Foundation Student Worksheet **Foundations level** work involves introductory reading passage less challenging vocabulary shortened phrasing; True False, multiple-choice, short-constructed response questions excerpt; Multiple choice questions one answer choice eliminated short constructed response questions sentence stem supports multiple-choice options Analyze Infer portion.
+The reading passages grade level foundations level work same.
+Advanced Student Worksheet **Advanced level** work involves introductory reading passage challenging vocabulary phrasing; students must justify answer reading guide using reading passage; short, constructed response questions excerpt Analyze Infer portion work.

 Vocabulary